Top of the page

 This type of injury often happens as a result of sports, activities, or falls.
-Sometimes a little boy might play with toys or other objects near his penis.
-This can cause an accidental injury.
+Sometimes a young child might play with toys or other objects near the penis.
+This can cause an injury.

 A minor injury can usually be treated at home.